fabriziosalmi/shortlist/README.md

 - `shortlist.json`: The content to be broadcast.
 This is the only file you should manually edit.
 - `roster.json`: A list of all active nodes in the swarm.
 Each node maintains its own entry with a periodic "heartbeat".
-- `schedule.json`: Defines the broadcasting "tasks" that the swarm needs to perform (e.g., text posts, audio stream, video generation, web interface, dashboard).
+- `schedule.json`: Defines the broadcasting "tasks" that the swarm needs to perform with priority-based ordering (governance API, control room, dashboard, content renderers).
 - `assignments.json`: A real-time map of which node is currently performing which task.
 This is the swarm's coordination "whiteboard".

 #### 2. The Node (`node.py`)